halilb/react-native-photo-browser/README.md

 A full screen image gallery with captions, selections and grid view support for react-native.
 Layout and API design are inspired by great [MWPhotoBrowser](https://github.com/mwaterfall/MWPhotoBrowser) library.

-It has iOS only support currently but android support will be implemented very soon.
+The component has both iOS and Android support.

 ![](screenshots/photo-browser.gif)